ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/processing_data.rst

 Extracting the 2 metre temperature
 ==================================

-The first step to comparing GRIB data with BUFR data is to extract just the parameter we want from the BUFR data and convert it to the `geopoints <https://confluence.ecmwf.int/display/METV/Geopoints>`_ format.
+The first step to comparing GRIB data with BUFR data is to extract just the parameter we want from the BUFR data and convert it to the :class:`Geopoints` format.
 Then the computation will be simple.

 Create a new *Observation Filter* icon and rename it to *filter_obs_t2m*, setting these parameters: